ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v2.x on Debian-Ubuntu Linux with Composer.md

 [[TOC]](#table-of-contents)

-## Appendix D - How to upgrade all modules
+## Appendix C - How to upgrade all modules

 1. Move into the installation dir:
    * `cd /var/simplesamlphp`